 Digital transformation roadmap overview

-Here’s what you will learn from this article:
+Here’s what you will learn in this article:

 So, let's get things straight before your team dumps the company’s entire corporate strategy resources into a burning barrel in the parking lot.